-Join this webinar to learn how Nancy Bilmes, Director of UConn’s Center for Career Development, built the program and trained 500+ faculty, staff, alumni and employers to have better career conversations with students.
+Watch this webinar recording to learn how Nancy Bilmes, Director of UConn’s Center for Career Development, built the program and trained 500+ faculty, staff, alumni, and employers to have better career conversations with students.

 - How (and why) her team started the program three years ago